Build a Powerful Engagement Experience for Your Visitors

 You need an overall plan.
 And you don’t need to be a genius.
 You do need to understand what your customer actually wants, what drives their interest, and how they make decisions (and all decisions are emotional).

-The prospect wants a better kitchen, but they’re not sure what style, layout or cost.
-The best approach might be to give them a general slideshow, video, or before and after pics of a typical kitchen reno so they can visually experience the design/renovator firms ability to solve their need.
+The prospect wants a better kitchen, but they’re not sure what design style, layout or cost.
+The best approach might be to give them a general slideshow, video, or before-and-after pics of a typical kitchen reno so they can visually experience the beautiful kitchen they dream of.
+At the same time, this content proves the design/renovator firm has the ability to build that kitchen.

-Giving them a picture gallery might only confuse them and they’re not ready to fill out a quote form.
+Giving them a picture gallery right away might only confuse them, and they’re likely not ready to fill out a quote form.
 That’s not respecting this wonderful, emotional journey they’re on.
-Content strategy means patience and a kind of romancing of the visitor.
+Content strategy means patience and a kind of romancing of the visitor with all the reasons they want a new kitchen.
+The material should focus on validating why and what.
+How, when, where and who can come later.
+The key is to make them feel good and validate this dream.
+It keeps them on your site — which is engagement.

 Artisan Kitchens of Calgary, Canada uses a simple solution of showing the step-by-step process right away on their homepage.
-This strategy suggests that homeowner education is the top problem to solve, and that you should get them to contact right away.
+This strategy suggests that homeowner education is the top problem and that homeowners should contact them right away.

 But is this enough of an experience where the visitor is ready to make that call?
 Consumers want to be 80% through a process before they contact sales.
-Otherwise they’ll feel awkward, confused and vulnerable to high pressure tactics.
-That step-by-step process just described however does lead them to a high res gallery of kitchens.
-Have they answered the visitors vision, concerns and generated emotion?
+Otherwise they’ll feel awkward, confused and vulnerable to high-pressure tactics — confidence, comfort and self-esteem plummet.
+Their step-by-step process does lead them to a high-res gallery of kitchens.
+The question to ask is, does this process answer the visitor’s vision, concerns and emotional desire?

 After this, the prospect could be directed to a design studio for design ideas where they can click on features they want.
 A video is nice but it can’t possibly carry a whole engagement strategy by itself.